ecmnet/MAVGCL/README.md

 **Binaries:**

-Binaries can be found [here](https://github.com/ecmnet/MAVGCL/releases).
+Binaries for Linux, OS X and Windows (64bit) can be found [here](https://github.com/ecmnet/MAVGCL/releases).

 **Screenshots**: